Wei-Ta Fang: Career

 He served as a specialist in the Taipei Land Management Bureau in 1991 and 1992 and a senior specialist in charge of environmental education and environmental impact assessments (EIAs) at Taiwan's Environmental Protection Administration(EPA) Headquarters from 1994 to 2006.
-He was also Co-principal Investigator (Co-PI) for the National Environmental Literacy Survey in Taiwan during 2012 and 2020.
-He is currently serving as Distinguished Professor and as Director of the Graduate Institute of Environmental Education, National Taiwan Normal University, and is President of the Society of Wetland Scientists (SWS) Asia Chapter.
-He was awarded the designation of Visiting Research Fellow from the Director, Dr. Xingyuan He at the Northeast Institute of Geography and Agroecology, Chinese Academy of Sciences in Changchun, China in March 2016 His currently studies focus on the psychological, social, and physical environmental characteristics to predict pro-environmental behavioral changes, such as smartphone usage children during COVID-19 periods.
+He was also co-principal investigator (co-PI) for the National Environmental Literacy Survey in Taiwan during 2012 and 2020.
+He is currently serving as distinguished professor, vice dean of the College of Science, and as director of the Graduate Institute of Sustainability Management and Environmental Education, National Taiwan Normal University, and is president of the Society of Wetland Scientists (SWS) Asia Chapter. and the president of Taiwan Wetland Society.
+He was awarded the designation of visiting research fellow from the director, Dr. Xingyuan He at the Northeast Institute of Geography and Agroecology, Chinese Academy of Sciences in Changchun, China in March 2016 His currently studies focus on the psychological, social, and physical environmental characteristics to predict pro-environmental behavioral changes, such as smartphone usage children during COVID-19 periods.